unbit/uwsgi-docs/JVM.rst

 Request handlers
 ****************

-Albeit the Java (TM) world has its J2EE environment for deployng web applications, you may want to follow a different approach (feel free to call it NO-Enterprise if you feel more cool).
+Albeit the Java (TM) world has its J2EE environment for deploying web applications, you may want to follow a different approach (feel free to call it NO-Enterprise if you feel more cool).

 The uWSGI project implements lot of features that are not part of J2EE (and does not implement lot of features that are a strong part of J2EE), so you may find its approach best suited for your setup (or taste, or skills).

-The JVM plugin exports an API for allowing hooking web requests.
+The JVM plugin exports an API for allow hooking web requests.
 This approach differs a bit from the uWSGI "classic one".

 The JVM plugin register itself as the modifier1 with the value '8', but will look at the modifier2 value to know who of its request handlers has to manage it.